bokotomo/PhotoMessageAI/README.md

     define("ACCESS_TOKEN", "LINE's ACCESS_TOKEN");
     define("URL_ROOT_PATH", "using URL");

+2 image_converter run python script so you set Python's PATH that can run OpenCV , to apacheUser.
+Method 1

+    you add this code to response.sh
+    export PATH=PYTHON'SPATH:$PATH

+Method 2

 ## FolderDescription
 image_converter Folder is program that convert image by python and OpenCV
 sayalib Folder is program that response saya's conversation